amrvac/amrvac/doc/limiter.md

 'wenozp5': fifth-order WENO-Z+ scheme, see Reference [18] for details.
 An improved version of WENO-Z.

-'mpweno7': seventh-order MP-WENO scheme.
+'mpweno7': seventh-order MP-WENO scheme, see Reference [19].
 It is basically a combination of MP5 and WENO scheme to preserve the MP property in the results of, especially high-order WENO schemes, namely seventh-order of even higher.
 The advantage might be that it is more stable than WENO7.
 However, it shows two drawbacks in the tests, one is this shceme is time-comsuming, and another is the result is more diffusive, which is a straighforward result from the design of this scheme.
-Thus, if WENO5 or WENO7 could be used properly in your case, MPWENO7 is not recommeneded.
+Maybe efficiency could be improved here, but anyway, if WENO5 or WENO7 could be used properly in your case, MPWENO7 is not recommeneded.

 'exeno7': seventh-order extended ENO scheme, also a variation of ENO scheme.
 It is based on the idea of Targeted ENO or TENO scheme which uses the smoothness measurement in the WENO scheme as a shock detector.
 But right now the this scheme is only used for tests because the choice of the crucial parameter C_T is still under testing.
-See Reference [19] for details.
+See Reference [20] for details.

 References
 1. Yee, H., 1989, A Class of High-Resolution Explicit and Implicit Shock-Capturing Methods.